 Required Louisiana employee handbook policies

-• Bone Marrow Donor Leave (for companies with 20 or more employees)
+• Bone Marrow Donor Leave (20 Employees)

 • Jury Duty Leave